-The early education environment, both indoor and outdoor, evolves from children's needs, interests, experiences, and culture; facilitates their independence, exploration, and discover; and reflects their ideas, accomplishments, and products.
+The early education environment, both indoor and outdoor, evolves from children's needs, interests, experiences, and culture; facilitates their independence, exploration, and discovery; and reflects their ideas, accomplishment, and products.
 The environment is not static; it changes as needed, to maximize the learning and developmental needs of all students.

-Indicators for All Early Education Program ns Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 3.1.a.
-The early education environment is organized into learning shelves and is arranged so all children, including those we can access materials independently and can function with of direction.
-Furniture is low and arranged so all areas of visually supervised. to hear and see all children.
-Furnishings are appropriate to meet the individual needs of 3.1.b.
-Furniture in the environment is the appropriate size for the there is adequate floor space to allow for large muscle exindoors.
-When children with special needs are present, a furniture and equipment is available to ensure the full acceparticipation of all children in the program activities. periences from older children. ppropriate
+Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 3.1.a.
+The early education environment is organized into learning areas with open shelves and is arranged so all children, including those with special needs, can access materials independently and can function with minimal amount of direction.
+Furniture is low and arranged so all areas of the room may be visually supervised.
+IT 3.1.a.
+The room is arranged so that staff are able to hear and see all children.
+Furnishings are appropriate to meet the individual needs of an infant or toddler.
+Toddlers have child sized tables and chairs.
+Staff have appropriate and comfortable seating for engaging infants and toddlers.
+3.1.b.
+Furniture in the environment is the appropriate size for the children, and there is adequate floor space to allow for large muscle experiences indoors.
+When children with special needs are present, appropriate furniture and equipment is available to ensure the full access and participation of all children in the program activities.
+IT 3.1.b.
+Infant and toddler play areas are separate from older children.

-Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 3.1.c.
+3.1.c.
 Each learning area has an adequate amount, as well as a wide variety of concrete, real and relevant materials and activities, (including some duplicates) which address each child's individual learning needs, interests, and skill level and are frequently rotated in order to maintain student curiosity and engagement during center and activity time.
 Outdoor environments include different types of surfaces to allow for a variety of play.
 IT 3.1.c.
 Routine care areas; diapering, toileting, hand washing, and feeding are easily accessible and conveniently arranged with furniture placed to encourage the development of self-help skills.
 3.1.d.
 Teachers regularly assess each learning area to ensure there are appropriate materials and manipulatives for every student's developmental level.
 3.1.e.
 The location and space allocated to each learning area facilitates the kinds of activities taking place in that area.
 3.1.f.
 Learning areas are arranged so all children can engage in experiences of their choice without distracting or being distracted by others.
 Learning areas may allow for integration of experiences and material from one area to another.
 Traffic patterns do not interfere with activities.
 The space provides for a variety of activities and interests including special cozy areas.
 Quiet and active play areas are clearly separate.
 3.1.g.
 Displays of children's work reflect diversity and individuality.
 They do not reflect the standards or performances of adults and should not all look alike.
 The items are displayed at the children's eye level.
 3.1.h.
 The environment is warm and inviting to young children with displays providing additional opportunities for teaching and learning, without being visually overwhelming.
 It reflects the children's culture, community and current experiences.